Trellis-Logic/pyusb_pcap_replay/README.md

 * See the video at [this link](https://www.youtube.com/watch?v=_Utrb5hNRZk) for details.

 ## Setup Capture
-Start by capturing a sequence of the programming operations performed by [TIs FLASHTOOL](http://www.ti.com/tool/FLASHTOOL).
-Install this tool on a Windows XP or Windows 7 system.
+* Start by capturing a sequence of the programming operations performed by [TIs FLASHTOOL](http://www.ti.com/tool/FLASHTOOL).
+Install this tool on a Windows XP or Windows 7 32 bit system.
-Download and install [wireshark](https://www.wireshark.org/) and [usbpcap](http://desowin.org/usbpcap/tour.html).
+* Download and install [wireshark](https://www.wireshark.org/) and [usbpcap](http://desowin.org/usbpcap/tour.html).
 Use the instructions on the usbpcap site to configure usbpcap settings.

 ## Run Capture
 1. Start the capture on the usbpcap endpoint configured in the previous step.
-2. Run the TI Flash utility to capture the event you'd like to mimic
+2. Run the TI Flash utility to capture the event you'd like to replay.
 3. Filter the trace to only contain data for the specified device if more than one device is included on the root hub.
 Use a filter like:
 ```
 usb.src == "2.3.0" || usb.src == "2.3.1" || usb.dst == "2.3.0" || usb.dst == "2.3.1"